 3. Remember: Parents are people, too!

-When communicating with parents, you also want to limit teacher lingo and acronyms.
+In any sort of parent-teacher communication, you also want to limit teacher lingo and acronyms.
 If you do use teacher talk, explain it.
 “Stephen is a wonderful reader.
 I love to listen to him read his guided reading books.
 These are books we read together in small groups.
 He does a great job changing his voice to match the punctuation…” If I were Stephen’s mom and received that note, I would be so happy and would feel like his teacher really cared about my son and his reading.

 4. Keep it up!